A popular fragrant shrub, Port Wine Magnolia is an evergreen flowering tree or shrub with perfumed flowers that are the colour of port wine.

-Flowers will appear on old wood so it makes a good flowering and fragrant hedging plant, why is this ?
-Because even if you prune it it will flower… simple as that.
+Flowers will appear on old wood so it makes a good flowering and fragrant hedging plant, Because even if you prune it, you get flowers will flower…simple as that.

 Really very useful as a feature plant near a pathway where the fragrance can be appreciated however they are also very suitable for a low hedge.